awsdocs/amazon-s3-developer-guide/doc_source/WebsiteHosting.md

 + [Configuring a Bucket for Website Hosting](HowDoIWebsiteConfiguration.md)
 + [Example Walkthroughs \- Hosting Websites on Amazon S3](hosting-websites-on-s3-examples.md)

 To host a static website, you configure an Amazon S3 bucket for website hosting, and then upload your website content to the bucket\.
+This bucket must have public read access\.
+It is intentional that everyone in the world will have read access to this bucket\.
 The website is then available at the AWS Region\-specific website endpoint of the bucket, which is in one of the following formats:

 ```
 <bucket-name>.s3-website-<AWS-region>.amazonaws.com